MatevzTurk/MS_Software/README.md

 Each simulation type is provided as a standalone instance containing:

 - A `.txt` file with input parameters
 - A `.f90` Fortran source file implementing the simulation
+- An example of an output file `Output_example.dat`

 Example layout: